mmtechslv/PhyloMAF/docs/glossary.rst

     factor
         In PhyloMAF "factor" refer to any class from :mod:`~pmaf.pipe.factors` module that describe the type of data to be mined.

+    singleton
+        In PhyloMAF "singleton" refer to any instance of the class from :mod:`~pmaf.pipe.agents.dockers` module that contain actual data and not nested instances of type(self) of the :term:`docker`.

+    tab
+        Refers to Total Ambiguous Bases within single sequence